Edward III: Personality

 Mark Ormrod has noted that in this period, politics was often dictated by the personality and character of the king.
 However, it was also understood that not only should a king rule well and wisely, but that he should be seen to do so.
-Ormrod argues that, while he did not begin his reign with these skills, unlike many of his fellow Plantagenet kings, he acquired them.
+Ormrod argues that, while Edward III did not begin his reign with these skills, unlike many of his fellow Plantagenet kings, he acquired them.
 His collection of chronicles indicates an interest in history, even to the extent that, on occasion, he consulted their authors.
 (Note: For example, in 1352, he enquired of Ranulf Higden regarding the latter's own Polychronicon.)
 He may have been particularly keen to emulate Henry II and Edward I, whose own martial prowess and success would have resonated with him.
 His tastes were conventional, Ormrod says, and J. R. Lander also has argued that this is reflected in his hobbies.
 Unlike his father's passion for manual work, including carpentry, thatching and rowing, Edward III "shared to the full the conventional tastes and pleasure of the aristocracy", with his principal interest being architecture.
 (Note: Ormrod estimates Edward to have spent around £130,000 on expanding Windsor and other castles, as well as chapels, hunting lodges and palaces.)
 This conservativism is reflected in his religious views, which, expressed as they were through the patronage of friaries and visiting of shrines, demonstrate a conventional religion.
 This is also reflected in his almsgiving.
 While ancestors such as Henry III had often been haphazard and exuberant in the amounts they gave and when they did so, Edward III maintained a regular 366 meals a week to be provided for the poor with another £25 to be distributed during the four main feasts.
 (Note: These being Christmas, Easter, Pentecost and Michaelmas.)
 However, alongside his conventionality ran a populist streak, and Ormrod has described him as a "natural showman", particularly in his alacrity to heal those suffering from scrofula by his royal touch.
 (Note: This was a form of laying on of hands healing.
 In reality, the disease had a high recovery rate and often went into remission naturally, leaving the impression that the King had cured it.)
 In less than two years, between 1338 and 1340, he touched for scrofula in both England and while campaigning in France; another 355 occurred between November 1340 and the same month the following year.
 He was generous to the point of extravagance.
 In an alternative view, Norman Cantor has described Edward as an "avaricious and sadistic thug".